 We don’t have any links with colleges or providers

-The National Apprenticeship Service (NAS) provides advice on industry placements.
-You can contact them on 08000 150 600.
+Department for Education provides advice on industry placements.
+You can contact them on 08000 150 600 and select option 4

-They can also match you with local schools, colleges or training providers who offer industry placements.
+You can also use our Partner with a school or college function on this website to identify your local schools, colleges or training providers who offer industry placements.

 There isn’t going to be a T Level for our industry in the foreseeable future